 - High cost for color - laser printers are not common choices for consumers who want to print photos or even color in general.
-They are much pricier and while they can print good quality color, most consumers will opt for an Inkjet printer due to the lower price.
+They are pricier and while they can print good quality color, most consumers opt for an Inkjet printer due to the lower price.

 Overall, laser printers are excellent for document printing, as well as copying and scanning.
 When it comes to long-term cost of ownership, they have the Inkjet printers beat.
 For basic home use, they may not be the printer of choice, but for the home office setting or even business setting, they can be a great choice and are often the choice made.